Roseville Will Attorney

-Anyone who has any intentions for how their assets and belongings are treated – and who should own them – when they die should consider drafting a will.
-Passing down these items can mean more to your recipients than collecting things of value: It can mean receiving artifacts from the story of your life that can inspire stories of remembrance for generations to come.
+Anyone who has intentions for how their assets and belongings will be treated and who should own them when they die should consider drafting a will.
+Passing down these items can mean more to your recipients than collecting things of value.
+It can mean receiving artifacts from the story of your life that can inspire stories of remembrance for generations to come.
 At Patton Law Group, we can help you build a comprehensive will that can cover any asset in your estate to help you determine how your story may be told down the line.

 The fate of your belongings, however, isn’t the only reason you should think about securing such a legacy: A properly planned will in your estate plan can cover pragmatic matters such as who assumes guardianship over your children, who will care for your pets, who will administer the division of your estate, and it can also serve as a backup to cover items in your estate that may be overlooked by your trust.

 In a perfect world, wills would be comprehensive, fair, and created in good faith with your family’s best interests in mind.
 Unfortunately, this isn’t a perfect world and wills can fall short of a loved one’s intentions or even be a product of abuse or fraud.
 If you plan on contesting any portion of a will, however, be prepared to understand that the entire document may be ruled as invalid should your argument succeed.

 There are various reasons why you may doubt a will’s validity, such as the following: